You can go directly to specific sections of this article using these links:

 The discovery of an affair is one of the darkest and most painful moments in marriage.
 The emotional damage and accompanying symptoms that take place after an affair are monumental.
 There is no hurt or pain like the pain felt by a betrayed spouse.
 The emotional pain and intensity reflect the experience of an extremely traumatic event.
 Shock, denial, anger, sadness and other emotions are normal.

-When this level of hurt occurs, you need to get professional help.
+When this level of hurt occurs, you need to get professional help because your marriage is in trouble.
 After an affair, most people can’t go through the healing process successfully without outside intervention.
 You experience thoughts, feelings and spiritual challenges never felt before.

-Being objective and trying to manage the roller coaster of emotions alone should not be attempted without professional Christian counseling.
+Don’t attempt to be objective and try to manage the roller coaster of emotions alone without professional Christian counseling.
 Marriage intensives are also available.
 They are specifically designed to help turn around marriages that have experienced crises such as affairs.
 Ongoing counseling and support are always necessary — even after a couple attends an intensive or crisis seminar.

 Realize that an extramarital affair doesn’t necessarily mean your marriage is over.
 As painful and difficult as it can be, an affair could be the turning point in many marriages to help the couple move from dysfunction and pain to health and success.